 - Happily Adopted: While she never forgets her birth parents, Samus considers the Chozo to be just as much her family, coming to see Old Bird as a Doting Grandparent and eventually even Gray Voice as a stern but caring father.

-- Hate Sink: To highlight just how bad Ridley is to Samus, his portrayal is at its most monstrous here.
+- Hate Sink: Ridley, the Arch-Enemy of Samus Aran, is at his most despicable in this Origin Story.
 Instead of feeling remorse, Ridley relishes the fact he massacred the K-2L colony and killed Samus's mother, using these memories to mentally break Samus on their second encounter.
-Later on, he murders her adopted family, the Chozo, on Zebes at Mother Brain's command, all while beating up and mocking Samus for being a weak human.
+Later on, he murders her adopted family, the Chozo, on Zebes at Mother Brain's command; all while beating up and mocking Samus for being a weak human.
 It becomes satisfying to see Samus kick Ridley's ass by the end of the manga, as well as the many encounters they'll have for the rest of the series.

 - Heartwarming Orphan: Samus was an extremely Cheerful Child before the loss of her family, and while she may have become more aloof with age, it's made clear that she never lost the kindness which lead the Chozo to place their faith in her.